giellalt/giellalt.github.io/infra/GettingStartedOnLinux.md

 python3-yaml icu-devtools python3-corpustools python3-gtgramtools \
 apertium-all-dev libdivvun-dev libhfst-dev git git-lfs pipx
 ```

+For **Fedora** systems, use `dnf` to install packages.

+For **omarchy** and other Arch Linux system, we still do not have a
+procedure in place, but we plan to set up one.
+While waiting, you may
+use the `docker` and make an Ubuntu environment for GiellaLT there.

+### Install testing tools

 For some additional python based tools and automatic testing, set up pipx like
 so: